 With that being said, I also experienced multiple groups of rowdy teenagers who would quite literally scream in between hysterical laughter and obnoxious chit-chat.
 It is perfectly okay to have fun and make the most of your experience, but if you notice that other hikers are taking stops to rest or eat and drink water in the same place that you are stopping to rest, always be respectful, mature, and keep a calm and quiet volume to talk and laugh.
 Screaming and obnoxious behavior is annoying anywhere.

 Hike in single file to let others pass

 This may be the most important thing to remember.
-Whether you are hiking up an incline on constant switchbacks or walking on the sidewalk to the next trailhead, DO NOT TAKE UP THE ENTIRE WALKWAY!
-I cannot stress this enough, as I can no longer count on my fingers how many times I was shouldered by others, or others ran into my rucksack because they wouldn’t move over and walk in single file as others passed in the opposite direction.
+Whether you are hiking up an incline on constant switchbacks or walking on the sidewalk to the next trailhead, do not take up the entire walkway.
+I cannot stress this enough, as I can’t count how many times I was shouldered by others or had others run into my rucksack because they wouldn’t move over and walk in single file as others passed in the opposite direction.
 It is rude and inconsiderate, so please be kind and move over; no one is entitled to the entire trail space.